enkidevs/curriculum/web/html/core-html-elements/style-element.md

   </style>

 <p style="color: teal">
-  Color of this no longer red.
+  Color of this text is no longer red.
 </p>
 ```
 Output: